microsoft/WhatTheHack/xxx-IntroToKubernetes/Student/Challenge-10.md

 1. Delete the existing content-web service.
 2. Create an nginx ingress controller.
 (Hint: use helm)
 3. Deploy the content-web service and create an Ingress resource for it.
-	- The reference template (which will need editing!) can be found in the Challenge 10 Resources folder: `template-web-ingress-deploy.yaml`
+	- The reference template (which will need editing!) can be found in the `Challenge-10` folder of the `Resources.zip` package: `template-web-ingress-deploy.yaml`
 4. Show your coach that you can access the ingress in your browser via IP address

 ## Part 2b: Ingress Controller + DNS for Public IPs